KimDa99/Fridge-It/README.md

 Whenever I watch or search for recipes, there are always ingredients I don't have.
 Fridge-It aims to solve this problem by recommending recipes based on what users already have in their fridge.
-This app simplifies the cooking experience, minimizes the need for additional grocery shopping, and encourages users to make the most of the ingredients they already possess.
+This app simplifies the cooking experience, minimizes the need for additional grocery shopping, and encourages users to make the most of the ingredients they already have.

 # How to use